hornster02/KMPlayer-32-bit-Two-Rows-Simple-Compact-Skin/README.md

 <br/>
 KMPKey.ini
 <br/>
--to enable hotkeys (🟧*01) add this code if ...KMPKey... is missing
+-to enable hotkeys (🟧*01) add this entire code if ...KMPKey... is missing
 <br/>
 ```
 [KMPKey]